ghtorrent/ghtorrent.org/msr14.md

 The MSR 2014 challenge dataset is a (very) trimmed down version of the original GHTorrent dataset.
-It includes data from the top-10 starred software projects for the top-10 programming languages on Github, which gives 100 projects and their forks.
+It includes data from the top-10 starred software projects for the top programming languages on Github, which gives 90 projects and their forks.
+For each project, we retrieved all data including issues, pull requests organizations, followers, stars and labels (milestones and events not included).
+The dataset was constructed from scratch to ensure the latest information is in it.

-Similarily to GHTorrent itself, the MSR challenge dataset comes in two flavours:
+Similarly to GHTorrent itself, the MSR challenge dataset comes in two flavours:

 * A [MongoDB database dump](http://ghtorrent.org/downloads/msr14-mongo.tar.gz) containing the results of querying the Github API.
 See [format here](http://ghtorrent.org/raw.html).
 * A [MySQL database dump](http://ghtorrent.org/downloads/msr14-mysql.gz) containing a queriable version of important fields extracted from the raw data.
 See [schema here](http://ghtorrent.org/relational.html).